Sure YOU can!

 And ya know, TBH, if Eve hadn’t started it, then once things got to me, I would have messed it up!

-Well, let’s look at your question: Can a mom pass on the truth of her faith to her family in today’s world that’s crammed full of endless influences and distractions?
+Well, let’s go back and look at the original question: Can a mom pass on the truth of her faith to her family in today’s world that’s crammed full of endless influences and distractions?

 Just think about it: